-- Progressive worsening of memory and other cognitive functions.
+- Insidious onset over months to years, and progressive worsening of memory and other cognitive functions.

 - No disturbance of consciousness.

-- Onset between ages of 40 and 90, most often after the age of 65.
+- Onset between ages of 40 and 90.
+(Criterion removed in latest revision.)

 - Absence of systemic disorders or other brain diseases that could account for the symptoms.